fardeen9983/Ultimate-Dux/Languages/Go/Basics/Readme.md

 ## Constants
 Some variables need to have a fixed value that cant be changed after initialization.
 These are called as constants and in place of the keyword `var` we use `const` to declare constants variables

+**Constants** are expressions whose values are known at compile time and they hold this value for as long as the program is running

 * Do note that constant variables are initialized on declaration itself.
 * Once assigned the value of the constant cannot be changed anymore
 * Also the value assigned to the constant should be determinable at compile time.